 Occasionally some stranger is rude and starts lecturing me about my own name.
 In that case I draw a firm line since it is after all my name, and they are mistaken, and they chose to meet my polite response with public rudeness.

-Anyway, people often come up to me after one of these clarifications [especially if the stranger has been rude to me and the necessary clarification became a bit louder] and these people will say; "Hey!
+In those cases random people often come up to me after one of these conversations [especially if the stranger has been rude to me and the necessary clarification became a bit louder] and these people will say; "Hey!
 I have always wanted to do that!
 My name is "Joe" [or whatever] but my first two names are "Raul Wyndotte" [or whatever] but I have always just put up with these rude people calling me the wrong name because I thought I *had* to.
 No more!
 I'm going to do what you did from now on."

 So.
 I have sort of became an unwilling fighter for this weird little cause: "Middle name pride."